jina-ai/jina/README.md

 </details>

-This downloads Fashion-MNIST training and test sets and tells Jina *indexes* 60,000 images from the training set.
+It downloads Fashion-MNIST training and test data and tells Jina *indexes* 60,000 images from the training set.
 Then, it randomly samples images from the test set as *queries*, asks Jina to retrieve relevant results.
 All big words you can name: computer vision, neural IR, microservice, message queue, elastic, replicas & shards happened in just one minute!

 After 1 minute, it will open a webpage and show results like this: